projecthuman-repo/team-project-gravity/deliverable-1/planning.md

  * Describe the architecture - what are the high level components or patterns you will use?
 Diagrams are useful here.
  * Will you be using third party applications or APIs?
 If so, what are they?
  * What is your testing strategy?

+We will use a react native frontend to build out the mobile app on both iOS and Android, while storing data in a mySQL database and using GraphQL for our API calls and other middleware interaction.
+We're also going to write everything backwards and upside down so no one can steal our code, and it will be in French.

 #### Q5: What are the user stories that make up the MVP?